Trump calls US elections ‘third world’ despite sweeping GOP primaries

 Trump claims US elections are ‘third world’ despite sweeping Super Tuesday primaries

-The GOP frontrunner tells supporters ‘we won’t have a country’ if he loses
+The Republican frontrunner told supporters ‘we won’t have a country’ if he loses the November election

-Donald Trump declared victory from a stage at his Mar-a-Lago property in Florida after projected Republican primary election victories in 11 states in a sweep of Super Tuesday states.
+Donald Trump declared victory on stage at his Mar-a-Lago property in Florida on Super Tuesday after he had been projected the Republican primary election winner in a sweep of 11 states.

-In a rambling 20-minute address loaded with false claims and familiar grievances, the frontrunner for the GOP’s nominee to face Democratic president Joe Biden in November’s general election called US elections “third-world”.
+In a rambling 20-minute address loaded with false claims and familiar grievances, the frontrunner for the Republican party’s nomination to face Democratic President Joe Biden in November’s general election called US elections “third-world” – while simultaneously celebrating his own primary wins.

 “In some ways we’re a third-world country,” he said.
 “We’re a third-world country at our borders and we’re a third-world country at our elections.
 And we have to stop that.”